-Laura Eisenhardt is EVP at iKnow Solutions Europe and the founder of DigitalConscience.org, a CSR platform designed to create opportunities for technical resources (specifically expats) to give back to communities with their unique skills while making a huge impact locally.
-Laura has led massive programs for the World Health Organization across Africa, collecting big data in over 165 languages, and specializes in data quality and consistency.
-Laura is also COO for the American Institute of Minimally Invasive Heart Surgery (AIMHS.org), a nonprofit designed to educate the public and heart surgeons worldwide on how to do open heart surgery without splitting open the chest.
+Laura Eisenhardt is executive vice president at iKnow Solutions Europe and the founder of DigitalConscience.org, a CSR platform designed to create opportunities for technical resources (specifically expats) to give back to communities with their unique skills while making a huge impact locally.
+Laura specializes in data quality and consistency.
+She has led massive programs for the World Health Organization across Africa, collecting big data in over 165 languages.
+Laura is also COO for the American Institute of Minimally Invasive Heart Surgery (AIMHS), a nonprofit designed to educate the public and heart surgeons worldwide on how to do open heart surgery without splitting open the chest.
 Why?
 People that have complex heart surgery in a minimally invasive procedure return to work in two weeks versus 9–12 months, which has a substantial impact on society, family finances, depression, and cost for all.

 Steven Totman is Cloudera’s big data subject-matter expert, helping companies monetize their big data assets using Cloudera’s Enterprise Data Hub.
 Steve works with over 180 customers worldwide and helps across verticals in architectures around data management tools, data models, and ethical data usage.
 Previously, Steve ran strategy for a mainframe-to-Hadoop company and drove product strategy at IBM for DataStage and Information Server after joining with the Ascential acquisition.
 He architected IBM’s Infosphere product suite and led the design and creation of governance and metadata products like Business Glossary and Metadata Workbench.
 Steve holds several patents in data integration and governance- and metadata-related designs.
 Although he is based in NYC, Steve is happiest onsite with customers wherever they may be in the world.